zmoog/til/python/how-the-clirunner-terminal-size-affects-the-rich-library-output.md

   assert result.output == 'Hello Peter!\n'
 ```

-Everything goes as expected until you use the amazing [Rich library](https://github.com/Textualize/rich) to build some tabular output.
+Everything goes as expected until you use the fantastic [Rich library](https://github.com/Textualize/rich) to build some tabular output.

 The CliRunner uses a terminal size of `80`, and the Rich library wraps the column content accordingly.

-For example, here's the output from running the same command from my laptop's terminal (termimal size `180`):
+For example, here's the output from running the same command from my laptop's terminal (terminal size `180`):

 ```shell
 $ rfrb it iphones --name '12 Pro Max'